thecmdrunner/quick-vm/docs/stealth-vm.md

 If you need to mask your VM from checks that a few programs do to restrict users from using certain programs inside a VM for various reasons (like Video Games), then this section is for you.

+## ⚠️ Things to keep in mind

+1. Windows 10 Home is not supported as it DOES NOT have Hyper-V feature unlike Pro and Enterprise.
-> It is recommended to not install VirtIO drivers if you are going to passthrough a GPU (onboard/dedicated).
+2. It is recommended to not install VirtIO drivers if you are going to passthrough a GPU (onboard/dedicated).
+3. We are fooling Apps and Softwares, and not Windows itself, as that would be way more hectic, unreliable, and at the end of the not ideal.
+4. You might notice some performance degradation in the Stealth VM
+5. Having a separate installation of Windows apart from normal Windows VM is encouraged.
+6. Sometimes running a kernel older than the recent Windows Update might cause a bootloop of the VM.
+So either only enable security updates ([use this](https://github.com/thegamerhat/win-debloat))

+## 🚀 Getting Started
 - Select `Advanced Setup` and go to `Select a Custom VM Profile`
 - From there, select `Create a Stealth VM`, and you will have a Stealthy VM ready (almost) in a few seconds.